 For inpatient and professional sources of care, the average quarterly trends in Q4 2021 are higher than the average quarterly trends in Q1 2018 and are also higher than the expected average quarterly trends.
 For long-term care and pharmacy sources of care, the average quarterly trends in Q4 2021 are lower than the average quarterly trends in Q1 2018 and are also lower than the expected average quarterly trends.
-For outpatient source of care, the average quarterly trends in Q4 2021 are lower than the average quarterly trends in Q1 2018 and are equal to the expected average quarterly trend.
+For outpatient source of care, the average quarterly trends in Q1 2018 and are equal to the expected average quarterly trends in Q1 2018 and are equal to the expected average quarterly trends in Q1 2018 and are equal to the expected average quarterly trends in Q1 2018 and are equal to the expected average quarterly trends.